Admirers still urging sainthood for chaplain killed on 9/11

 After that announcement, the Rev. Luis Escalante, who has investigated possible sainthood cases for the Vatican’s Congregation for Causes of Saints, began receiving testimonies supporting Judge's canonization.

-Escalante hopes supporters persevere and form a viable organization that could pursue sainthood in the coming years.
-Among the tasks: building a case that a miracle occurred through prayers to Judge.
+Escalante hopes supporters don’t give up and instead form a viable organization that could pursue sainthood in the coming years.
+Among the tasks: building a case that a miracle occurred through a prayer to Judge.

 “The negative decision of the Friars cannot be seen as a preclusion to going ahead with Fr.
 Judge’s cause,” Escalante wrote.
 “It’s just a challenge to American people.”

-Francis DeBernardo, leader of the LGBTQ Catholic advocacy group New Ways Ministry, was among those providing Escalante with favorable testimonies about Judge.
+Francis DeBernardo, leader of the LGBTQ Catholic advocacy group New Ways Ministry, was among those who provided testimonies to Escalante from people attesting to Judge’s holiness.

-DeBernardo told AP he’ll soon announce plans to form an association promoting Judge’s sainthood, ideally with help from firefighters, LGBTQ people and other communities he ministered to.
+DeBernardo told the AP he'll soon be announcing plans to form an association promoting Judge's sainthood, ideally with help from firefighters, LGBTQ people and other communities he ministered to.

 Sal Sapienza, now a Protestant minister in Michigan, was a 20-something wavering Catholic in New York in 1989 when he saw an ad in a gay publication seeking volunteers to do AIDS/HIV outreach.
 Answering the ad, Sapienza met Judge at St. Francis of Assisi.